 No wonder that for centuries the ancient road was lined with corpses of dead pack-animals.
-Also nowadays Markansu desert (reportedly in Kyrgyz language – "creek of tornadoes" or "creek of death", also "dead water") leaves sombre feeling.
+Also nowadays Markansu desert (reportedly in the Kyrgyz language – "creek of tornadoes" or "creek of death", also "dead water") leaves a somber feeling.

 There are several reasons why Markansu valley is so specific.

-One is the following: the valley is located 4 kilometers above the sea level.
+One is the following: the valley is located 4 kilometers above sea level.
 At such height in these latitudes, the plant and animal life is left below in valleys and the plains are nearly lifeless.

 Here should be mentioned interesting find: in 1957 archaeologist Vadim Ranov found here a 9,500 – 8,500 years old Neolithic summer settlements (the most famous is Oshkona – Ошхонa) with fireplaces where charred remnants of birch and juniper were found.
 Some scientists are convinced that back then Markansu valley was even 600 m lower than now (ie. it has been rising 5 – 7 cm every year) – otherwise people and trees cannot live here.
-Tectonic movements of high speed are not uncommon in this area – but it is not proven yet that Markansu Valley really experiences fast upward rise lasting for thousands of years.
+Tectonic movements of high speed are not uncommon in this area – but it is not proven yet that Markansu Valley really experiences a fast upward rise lasting for thousands of years.

 Another reason for extreme weather conditions is the following: this highland valley is surrounded by mountains – but not entirely.
 There is formed a singular likeness to wind tunnel: cold air masses from the Pamir Plateau are pushed through this comparatively narrow valley towards Xingjiang.
 Air is extremely dry – often the annual precipitation is less than 30 mm – thus Markansu Desert gets less precipitation than any other desert in Central Asia.

 Markansu desert is some 30 km long and 1 – 2 km wide valley.
 It is flat, lifeless plain covered with a thin layer of sand and pebbles and black stones below it.
-Plain is crossed by a perennial stream – Markansu creek.
+The plain is crossed by a perennial stream – Markansu creek.
 For the most part of the year, this stream is dry or frozen.
 Plain contains occasional, wind polished, 20 – 30 m high hoodoos.